 If you work for a school, you will probably be expected to send feedback to the student and school on the students’ progress.
 You will want to begin your comments with something positive, then tell what needs to be improved.
 And end on a positive note, so as not to discourage students.

-If you want to work for an online school, you will usually have to submit an application with proof of your experience and credentials.
+If you want to work for an online school as a remote English teacher, you will usually have to submit an application with proof of your experience and credentials.

 After that, they will usually ask you to do a demo lesson with a member of their team.
 Or have you do a live demo with an actual student.